What is the timeline?

 Assessment and Credit

-The International Summer School on Conflict Transformation includes at least 80 hours contact (teaching) time.
+Our Summer Schools include at least 80 hours contact (teaching) time.

 Three US credits are recommended for this programme.
 Your home university must decide if it wants to award you this credit - they may contact us for more details of the programme before making a decision.
-When your work is graded you will be given a percentage mark (grade conversion from United Kingdom into US letter grade).
+Students wishing to be considered for credit are required to complete an essay of not more than 3,000 words (including bibliography) and when your work is graded you will be given a percentage mark (grade conversion from United Kingdom into US letter grade).

 On successful completion of the programme, we will provide you with a transcript and a grade for your essay to enable your home university to make a decision about credit.

 What is the deadline to submit my coursework?

 The essay is typically submitted via email before the end of August.
 We endeavour to provide you with your transcript no later than 30 September.

 What if I don’t want to receive credit?